How to Organize Outdoor Gear

 2. Organize by Activity

-Patrol/Recon: Backpacks, tactical vests, boots, goggles
+- Patrol/Recon: Backpacks, tactical vests, boots, goggles

-Tactical Operations: Body armor, helmets, radios, weapon accessories including sights, slings, and others
+- Tactical Operations: Body armor, helmets, radios, weapon accessories, including sights, slings, and others

-Climbing/Assault: Harnesses, ropes, carabiners, breaching tools
+- Climbing/Assault: Harnesses, ropes, carabiners, breaching tools

-Water Operations: Inflatable boats, paddles, wetsuits, snorkels, fins
+- Water Operations: Inflatable boats, paddles, wetsuits, snorkels, fins

-Cold Weather Operations: parkas, gloves, boots, thermal layers, snowshoes.
+- Cold Weather Operations: parkas, gloves, boots, thermal layers, snowshoes.

 3. Assign a Dedicated Gear Storage Area

-For instance, larger spaces such as garages can utilize shelving units, wall-mounted racks, and storage bins to keep gear accessible and organized.
-For smaller spaces, like closets, you may also use hanging organizers, stackable storage boxes, and under-the-bed storage for seasonal items.
-The goal is to make the most of your space and leave a place for everything.
+The most important thing is a dedicated space for outdoor gear.
+Ideally, this should be in a garage, basement, or a dedicated closet space where everything can be stored together.
+Larger spaces, such as garages, can utilize shelving units, wall-mounted racks, and storage bins to keep gear accessible and organized.
+For smaller spaces, such as closets, you can also use hanging organizers, stackable storage boxes, and under-the-bed storage for seasonal items.
+The goal is to maximize your space and leave a place for everything.

 4. Buy Clear Stackable Bins for the Small Stuff